 By the end of the cool season (30 April), both regions showed similar SWE percentiles (within 10 points).
-Precipitation percentiles were different by only a few points in the Tuolumne but by over 20 points in the Upper Yuba.
-These differences, as well as the differences in trajectories throughout the winter, likely reflect the signal of orographically enhanced precipitation-or rain shadowing in the case of Virginia Lakes, which lies on the leeside of the Sierra Nevada crest.
-The CSS Lab was substantially wetter compared to the Upper Yuba during March and April of WY2020, whereas Virginia Lakes showed a similar trajectory but slightly shifted towards drier percentiles.
+Precipitation percentiles were different by only a few points in the Tuolumne but by over 20 points in the upper Yuba.
+These differences, as well as the differences in trajectories throughout the winter, likely reflect the signal of orographically enhanced precipitation or rain shadowing in the case of Virginia Lakes, which lies on the lee side of the Sierra Nevada crest.
+The CSS Lab was substantially wetter compared to the upper Yuba during March and April of WY 2020, whereas Virginia Lakes showed a similar trajectory but slightly shifted towards drier percentiles.
 The SNOTEL stations, likely by virtue of their location compared to the watershed hypsometry, may report higher SWE percentiles compared to the basin average if the SNOTEL station is located at a high elevation (CSS Lab) or lower SWE percentiles if the station is found at a middle elevation on the leeward (dry) side (Virginia Lakes).

-The effects of topograhy could be exacerbated at the basin scale by the inclusion of lower elevation terrain whose snow rapidly melts out during drought years (potentially accelerated by snow-albedo feedbacks, e.g., Groisman et al. (1994)).
-While SNOTEL stations are placed with the intention of being representative for water resources given siting restrictions, the limitations created by varying topography and snowpack accumulation patterns warrants care in extrapolating data from a station to a basin or averaging across a basin in the absence of station data.
-Despite these differences stemming from the challenges of using limited in-situ observations, the basin-aggregated phase diagrams appear reasonably representative at capturing the broader hydroclimate conditions interpreted from phase trajectories.
+The effects of topography could be exacerbated at the basin scale by the inclusion of lower-elevation terrain whose snow rapidly melts out during drought years (potentially accelerated by snow-albedo feedbacks; e.g., Groisman et al., 1994).
+While SNOTEL stations are placed with the intention of being representative of water resources given siting restrictions, the limitations created by varying topography and snowpack accumulation patterns warrant care in extrapolating data from a station to a basin or averaging across a basin in the absence of station data.
+Despite these differences stemming from the challenges of using limited in situ observations, the basin-aggregated phase diagrams appear reasonably representative for capturing the broader hydroclimate conditions interpreted from phase trajectories.

-4.5.2 Basin-Averaged Phase Diagrams for an Observation-Limited Region
+4.5.2 Basin-averaged phase diagrams for an observation-limited region

-The Susquehanna River Basin of the northeastern U.S. includes both seasonal and ephemeral snowpacks (Hatchett (2021); Figure 7a) that occur during extended winter (December-March; Figure 7b).
-Although snowpack in the Susquehanna Basin is not as critical for downstream water availability as in the western U.S., it supports winter recreation and is a critical component for ecosystems function in northern forests (Contosta et al., 2019).
+The Susquehanna River basin of the northeastern US includes both seasonal and ephemeral snowpacks (Hatchett, 2021; Fig. 7a) that occur during extended winter (December-March; Fig. 7b).
+Although snowpack in the Susquehanna basin is not as critical for downstream water availability as in the wUS, it supports winter recreation and is a critical component for ecosystem functions in northern forests (Contosta et al., 2019).
 The Susquehanna is highly susceptible to flooding, especially during snowmelt or rain-on-snow events that contribute to enhanced runoff (Yarnal et al., 1997).
 Even in locations without long-term snowpack monitoring data, basin-averaged phase diagrams can be applied to highlight a range of drought outcomes.
-Four examples from the Susquehanna River Basin follow.
+Four examples from the Susquehanna River basin follow.

-WY1988 demonstrates a dry winter ($< 25^{th}$ percentile precipitation) that oscillated between moderate (D1) snow drought and "Dry but Snowy" (up to 67^{th} percentile SWE) conditions (Figure 7c).
-While WY1994 started off the winter season in moderate (D1) warm snow drought conditions, substantial improvement occurred from mid-December onward with consistently cold conditions and a wetter-than-average February (Figure 7d) bringing a near-record snowpack late spring snowpack (Figure 7b).
-The snowpack and saturated soils developed during the "Big Year" of WY1994 culminated in a large flood event in early April (Marosi and Pryor, 2000).
-A similar situation occurred in WY1996 (not shown) with extremely wet and snowy conditions leading up to a warm, windy, and wet January storm that coincided with saturated as well as frozen soils that contributed to overland flow and widespread flooding (Yarnal et al., 1997).
-WY1995 demonstrates another dry snow drought outcome, though with more severe snow drought conditions (as low as exceptional (D4)) but a slightly wetter overall winter than WY1988 (Figure 7e).
+WY 1988 demonstrates a dry winter (< 25th-percentile precipitation) that oscillated between moderate (D1) snow drought and "dry but snowy" (up to 67th-percentile SWE) conditions (Fig. 7c).
+While WY 1994 started off the winter season in moderate (D1) warm-snow-drought conditions, substantial improvement occurred from mid-December onward with consistently cold conditions and a wetter-than-average February (Fig. 7d) bringing a near-record late-spring snowpack (Fig. 7b).
+The snowpack and saturated soils developed during the "big year" of WY 1994 culminated in a large flood event in early April (Marosi and Pryor, 2000).
+A similar situation occurred in WY 1996 (not shown) with extremely wet and snowy conditions leading up to a warm, windy, and wet January storm that coincided with saturated as well as frozen soils that contributed to overland flow and widespread flooding (Yarnal et al., 1997).
+WY 1995 demonstrates another dry-snow-drought outcome, though with more severe snow drought conditions (as low as exceptional, D4) but a slightly wetter overall winter than WY 1988 (Fig. 7e).